Elly3005/Elly3005/README.md

 ## Hi there👋 I'm Elly

-A Fullstack Developer | 🌍 Passionate about building real-world solutions
+A Fullstack Developer, 🌍 Passionate about building real-world solutions

 ##  About Me